libsql/bottomless/README.md

 ```
 will produce a loadable `.so` libSQL/SQLite extension with bottomless VFS.
 ```
-make debug
+make release
 ```
-will do the same, but for debug mode.
+will do the same, but for release mode.

 ## Configuration
 By default, the S3 storage is expected to be available at `http://localhost:9000` (e.g. a local development [minio](https://min.io) server), and the auth information is extracted via regular S3 SDK mechanisms, i.e. environment variables and `~/.aws/credentials` file, if present.
 Ref: https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_environment.html